 Once Page 1 establishes the metadata baseline, specialized Structure Agents process the full document.
 Their goal is to capture the detailed structure by breaking the document into manageable “chunks” and exploring multiple candidate interpretations.

-For each permutation , a candidate state vector is computed:
+For each permutation Pj, a candidate state vector is computed:

-where embeds the chunk information into the same vector space.
+where E embeds the chunk information into the same vector space.

 These candidate vectors are later reconciled via a consensus mechanism to capture the best representation of the document’s structure.

-The consensus of these candidates is computed using a function that takes all candidate vectors through as input to produce the final state .
+The consensus of these candidates is computed using a function C that takes all candidate vectors c1 through cM as input to produce the final state S.

 Example Pseudocode: